active-hash/active_hash/README.md

       end
     end

-The two methods you need to implement are load_file, which needs to return a hash, and .extension, which returns the file extension you are using.
+The two methods you need to implement are load_file, which needs to return an array of hashes, and .extension, which returns the file extension you are using.
 You have full_path available to you if you wish, or you can provide your own path.

+NOTE:  By default, .full_path refers to the current working directory.
+In a rails app, this will be RAILS_ROOT.

 ## Authors